x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/preferred-architecture-2019.md

 ### Scale Theory

 It is important to note even though we have increased the allowed processor and memory capacity in Exchange Server 2019 the Exchange Server PG’s recommendation remains to scale out rather than up.
-Scaling out vs up means we would much rather see you deploy a larger number of servers with slightly less resources rather than a smaller number of very dense servers using maximum resources and populated with large numbers of mailboxes.
+Scaling out vs up means we would much rather see you deploy a larger number of servers with slightly less resources per server rather than a smaller number of very dense servers using maximum resources and populated with large numbers of mailboxes.
 By locating a reasonable number of mailboxes within a server you lessen the impact of any planned or unplanned outage as well as reduce the risk of discovering other system bottlenecks.

 An increase in system resources should not result in the assumption you will see linear performance gains in Exchange Server 2019 using the maximum allowed resources when comparing it to Exchange 2016’s maximum allowed resources.
 Each new version of Exchange brings new processes and updates which in turn make it difficult to compare a current version to prior version.
 Please follow any and all sizing guidance from Microsoft when determining your server design.